 Resisting arrest is a serious crime in Massachusetts that carries a maximum penalty of two and a half years in jail.
-That’s why you need an experienced Middlesex County resisting arrest attorney on your side.
+That’s why you need an experienced Concord resisting arrest attorney on your side.
 Call Attorney Chris Spring today at (617) 513-9444.

 In order to obtain a conviction for resisting arrest, the Commonwealth must prove beyond a reasonable doubt that the defendant knowingly: